 Definition 1.
-A shortcut attack [7] on a sponge function is a generic attack if it does not exploit specific properties of the underlying permutation or transformation.
+A shortcut attack [8] on a sponge function is a generic attack if it does not exploit specific properties of the underlying permutation or transformation.

-The KECCAK hash function makes use of the sponge construction, following the definition of $[6, 8]^1$.
-This has the following advantages with respect to constructions that make use of a compression function:
+The KECCAK hash function makes use of the sponge construction, following the definition of $[7, 9]^1$.
+This results in the following property: